-Groundwater is a valuable resource in the farming area and is controlled by a water abstraction license as regulated by the Ministry of Agriculture, Water and Land Reform (MAWLR).
+Groundwater is a valuable resource in the farming area and is controlled by the Ministry of Agriculture, Water and Land Reform.
 Groundwater contamination may negatively impact surrounding boreholes.
 No alternative water supply options exist if extensive contamination or deterioration of groundwater occur.
-Water abstraction schemes may affect the project which is located downstream of such schemes.